szelf/HideAndSeek/README.md

 5. Mission ends when:
   - there is no more players
   - there is no more policemen
-  - the time is up
+  - the time is up<br>
+6. Player with best score - wins